igreen1/Graphics/documents/commentary.md

 Using classes likely would have saved many, many headaches (like the need for so many getters and setters).
 This one came down to @igreen1 liking functional programming and strong-arming the group into it

 Also, we would refactor our group code to more efficiently handle the geometries.
 While more difficult, it should be fairly achievable to create 'new' meshes from our groups when objects are added.
 And, because of our scene being a group, this could create lods of new efficiencies, especially in load times (when normals are calculated)

+After a talk with Prof., we attempted to implement geometry/mesh caching.
+This attempt was extremely efficient; however, it required some serious refactoring as it would touch the core of our library.
+And, its finals week.
+Unfortunate.
+We left an example code in `OurSandbox` of vaguely how it could be done at the application level.